djrscally/pubg_reporting/README.md

 use.
 It will then build the database and populate it by fetching data from the API.

 Once the script completes, you should be good to go; you can hook in whichever analysis tool takes your fancy.
-I like [Metabase](https://www.metabase.com/)
+I like [Metabase](https://www.metabase.com/).

 #### For Windows

-*Please Note: ** I have not tested this at all.
+**Please Note: ** I have not tested this at all.
 It ought to work fine, but no promises.
-At *some point* I'll get round to making a PowerShell script to replicate install.sh, but for now...
+At **some point** I'll get round to making a PowerShell script to replicate install.sh, but for now...

 1. Follow the same mandatory pre-requisite steps as for Linux, but skip \#3.
 2. If you can `git clone https://github.com/djrscally/pubg_reporting` in PowerShell then do that.
 If not, just go to that repo in a browser and hit the green "Clone or Download" button